climatescope/climatescope.org/app/_en_country/argentina.md

 ---
 #### Score Summary

-Argentina repeated its overall Climatescope ranking of 20th place in 2015, its score increased slightly from 2014’s 1.24 to a 1.39 in 2015.
+ repeated its overall Climatescope ranking of 20th place in 2015, its score increased slightly from 2014’s 1.24 to a 1.39 in 2015.
 Argentina’s notable improvement on Enabling Framework Parameter I was blunted by a decline on Clean Energy Investment and Climate Financing Parameter II.

 On Parameter I, Argentina moved up eight places in 2015 to 20th position.
 Its 2015 and 2014 Parameter I scores were 1.32 and 1.17, respectively.